wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/drivesim-tutorial/simulation-instance.rst

 Step 1: Creating Simulated Instances of Hardware
 ================================================
 The WPILib simulation framework contains several ``XXXSim`` classes, where ``XXX`` represents physical hardware such as encoders or gyroscopes.
 These simulation classes can be used to set positions and velocities (for encoders) and angles (for gyroscopes) from a model of your drivetrain.
+See :ref:`the Device Simulation article<docs/software/wpilib-tools/robot-simulation/device-sim:Device Simulation>` for more info about these simulation hardware classes and simulation of vendor devices.

 Simulating Encoders
 -------------------